-Areas under the embankment and any structural works shall be cleared, grubbed and stripped of topsoil to remove trees, vegetation, roots and other objectionable materials in order to facilitate clean-out and restoration, the pool area (measured at the top of the spillway) will be cleared of all brush and trees.
+Areas under the embankment and any structural works shall be cleared, grubbed and stripped of topsoil to remove trees, vegetation, roots and other objectionable materials in order to facilitate

 3.7.2 Cut-off trench

 A cut-off trench, when pond depths are in excess of three feet, shall be excavated along the centerline of earth fill embankments.
 The minimum depth shall be two feet.